mmalczak/recrutation/README.md

 the project on the host machine.

-In order to present the functionalities of the dynamic process and controlles, after logging to the server and client machines, run respective scripts:
+In order to present the functionalities of the dynamic process and controller, after logging to the server and client machines, run respective scripts:

 In server: